Kilmar Abrego Garcia has been returned to the United States to face criminal charges

 Abrego Garcia and his family say he fled gang violence in El Salvador and have denied allegations he’s an MS-13 member.

+While Trump administration officials pointed to the charges as justifying their effort to remove Abrego Garcia from the United States, the decision to prosecute prompted the resignation of the chief of the Justice Department’s criminal division in Nashville, people briefed on the matter told CNN.

-Simon Sandoval-Moshenberg, an attorney for Abrego Garcia, criticized the Trump administration as “playing games with the court,” casting the prosecution as an abuse of power.
+Simon Sandoval-Moshenberg, an attorney for Abrego Garcia, accused the Trump administration of “playing games” with the legal system and said his client should appear in immigration court, not criminal court.

 “The government disappeared Kilmar to a foreign prison in violation of a court order.
 Now, after months of delay and secrecy, they’re bringing him back, not to correct their error but to prosecute him.
 This shows that they were playing games with the court all along,” Sandoval-Moshenberg said in a statement to CNN.
 “Due process means the chance to defend yourself before you’re punished, not after.
-This is an abuse of power, not justice.
-The government should put him on trial, yes—but in front of the same immigration judge who heard his case in 2019, which is the ordinary manner of doing things, ‘to ensure that his case is handled as it would have been had he not been improperly sent to El Salvador,’ as the Supreme Court ordered.”
+This is an abuse of power, not justice.”

 Indictment alleges trafficking conspiracy